 Study activity model PBA in Animation 1 st year 2 nd year 3 rd year 4 th year Category 1 The lecturer has primary responsibility for the study activities, and the students have co-responsibility through their preparation and participation.
 Participation by students and one or more lecturers.
-Teaching &amp; Guest Lectures Consulting &amp; Supervising Presentation &amp; Critique Evaluation of Teaching Post-mortems Class Meetings Exam Reviews 40 % 35 % 25 % 5 % Category 2 The lecturer has primary responsibility for defining the learning activities, and the students have primary responsibility for taking an active part in the planned study activities.
+Teaching & Guest Lectures Consulting & Supervising 40 % 35 % 25 % 5% Presentation & Critique Evaluation of Teaching Post-mortems Class Meetings Exam Reviews Category 2 The lecturer has primary responsibility for defining the learning activities, and the students have primary responsibility for taking an active part in the planned study activities.
 Participation by students only.
-Projects & Assignments Group Meetings Writing Papers Preparing for Exams Exam Screenings Collaborations with External Partners 50 % 50 % 30 % 30 % Category 3 Students have primary responsibility for the study activities, and the lecturer has co-responsibility for ensuring appropriate settings for the activities.
+Projects & Assignments Group Meetings Writing Papers Preparing for Exams Exam Screenings Cross Professional Collaborations 50 % 50 % 30 % 30 % Category 3 Students have primary responsibility for the study activities, and the lecturer has co-responsibility for ensuring appropriate settings for the activities.
 Participation by students only.
 Research Business Internship Study Groups & Mentoring Group Meetings Workshops Student Council Meetings 5 % 10 % 35 % 60 % Category 4 Students have primary responsibility for the learning activities, and the lecturer has co-responsibility for ensuring appropriate settings for the activities.
 Participation by students and one or more lecturers.
-Network & Mentoring Screenings Workshops Self-guided projects 5 % 5% 10 % 50 %
+Network & Mentoring Screenings Workshops Self-guided projects 5% 5% 10 % 50 %